jadconnolly/Perple_X/README.md

 root for all output file names) [default = my_project]:
 ```

-All other Perple_X programs can be accessed in a similar manner, e.g.:
+All other Perple_X programs can be accessed in the same way, e.g.:
 ```julia
 julia> run(Perple_X_jll.vertex())
 julia> run(Perple_X_jll.psvdraw())